osdag-admin/Osdag-web/documentation/installation.md

    sudo -l
    ```

-   If the output gives you the username of your Ubuntu machine, then skip this step and proceed with the next step
+   If the output gives you the username of your Ubuntu machine, then skip this step and proceed with the next step.

    If the output is : `Sorry, user USERNAME may not run sudo on VIRTUAL_MACHINE/UBUNTU_MACHINE`

    Then, you will have to add your Ubuntu username into the sudoers file